pola-rs/polars/CONTRIBUTING.md

 Contributions in the form of well-formulated questions or answers are always welcome!
 If you add a new question, please notify us by adding a [matching issue](https://github.com/pola-rs/polars/issues/new?&labels=question&template=question.yml) to our GitHub issue tracker.

+## License

+Any contributions you make to this project will fall under the [MIT License](LICENSE) that covers the Polars project.